TaTo30/vue-pdf/docs/guide/events.md

 <VuePDF :pdf="pdf" @xfa-loaded="onLoaded" />
 ```

-Emitted when XFA page has finished to render.
+Emitted when the XFA page has finished rendering.

 ## highlight